Enterprise-connect/documentation/docs/agents.md

 ### Pro Tips
 - Write down everything, there is [no database](./responsibilities.md#dude-wheres-my-gateway)
 - Consider using GitHub to make configuration changes in deployed agents
+- We debug EC problems with logs in this order: EC Client, EC Gateway, EC Server.
+There is [no database](./responsibilities.md#logs)

 [back to top](#agents)